bostontrader/cakephp-auth-tdd/README.md

 I had to modify the source for **simple\_html_dom** because of a bizarre error that I was getting.
 For some reason it was ignoring <tbody> elements.
 I commented out a single line of code and the test passes now.

+Starting with **commit 3e5898** we implement **step 3-7.**

+Now it's time for a pop-quiz.
+Let's modify whatever needs modifying to add the **is_active** and **is_admin** fields.

+In doing so we discover another bizarre error.
+For whatever reason, when attempting to display a 0 in any of these fields, the view will only render a space instead.
+Why?
+Why not.
+Just hack it a be done with it.